appsocially/AppSocially-iOS-SDK/README.md

 ##Release Note

-###0.8.0 (Sep.
-30, 2013)
+###0.8.0 (Oct.
+4, 2013)

 ####New Functions

+- Supported iOS7 in the SMS Compose View.
-- Enabled `shareInfo` properties and arguments in share functions
+- Enabled `shareInfo` properties and arguments in share related functions
+  - See also "API differences" of ASSharer.
-- APIs to create Landing Pages.
+- Added APIs to create Landing Pages.
-- iOS7 support in the SMS Compose View
+  - See also "API differences" of ASSharer and ASInviter.
+- Added a sample function into ShareSample project.
+  - This indicates how create a landing page and share with FacebookSDK's share dialog.

 ####API differences